 Mild to moderate knee pain can often be successfully treated at home.
 Whether due to a sprain or arthritis, there are several ways to combat the pain.

-If the pain is due to inflammation, arthritis or a minor injury, however, there are options you can try at home that have proven effective.
+However, if the pain is due to inflammation, arthritis, or a minor injury, there are options you can try at home that have proven effective.
+Read on for more information about alternative therapies and supplements that may help ease your knee pain.

 If you’ve twisted your leg, taken a hard fall, or otherwise strained your knee, first aid at home can be helpful.
 Remember the acronym “RICE” for treating strains and sprains: